 Pro Tip: You know that the exam is either pass or fail and you know that you must answer at least 26 answers correctly, go through the test and answer all of the questions that you absolutely know.
 Then count up how many of the questions you know are correct, if you have 26 or more stop sweating and answer the remainder of the questions to the best of your ability.

 If you have passed your exam congratulations, but unfortunately you can not transmit until your name appears in the FCC database.
 Here you will find the FCC database https://www.fcc.gov/licensing-databases/search-fcc-databases where you can search for your name and find out your callsign once it becomes available.
-This can take a few days or weeks depending on how fast the VE’s turned in your test results or how busy the FCC currently is.
+This can take a few days or weeks depending on how fast the VE’s turned in your test results or how busy the FCC currently is, after this, you will get a ham radio license plate.

 There are currently around 720k licensed amateur radio operators in the USA I wonder how many of them are preppers.